-We tested 12 sets of measuring cups priced from $5.99 to $44.95; each set included at least the essential 1-cup, 1/2-cup, 1/3-cup, and 1/4-cup measures.
+We tested 12 sets of measuring cups priced from about $5.00 to $45.00; each set included at least the essential 1-cup, 1/2-cup, 1/3-cup, and 1/4-cup measures.
 All models were purchased online and appear in order of preference.

 Accuracy: We tested the accuracy of each cup by carefully filling each one with both water and sugar, weighing it on our lab-quality scale, and calculating the variance from the accepted weight for each volume of both materials.
 Less-accurate cups scored lower.